-Program standards for the state-wide pilot project were developed using lessons learned from the two-county pilot program and recommendations from a committee that was established to thoroughly review current administrative license sanctions.
-In 2008, the DPS established a Driver's License Sanctions Initiative to reduce impaired driving fatalities and severe injuries and to increase legal driving.
+Program standards for the statewide pilot project were developed using lessons learned from the two-county pilot program, best practices learned from other states, research, and recommendations from a committee that was established to thoroughly review current administrative license sanctions.
+In 2008, DPS established a Driver's License Sanctions Initiative to reduce impaired driving fatalities and severe injuries and to increase legal driving.
 Over a two year period, DPS worked closely with a diverse set of stakeholder groups and experts to find new strategies to improve the effectiveness of driving while impaired (DWI) administrative sanctions.
 Recommendations that did not need legislative authority to implement were incorporated into the pilot program standards (Appendix D).

-Eligibility
+Eligibility and Enrollment

-Individuals are eligible for the program if their license is revoked or cancelled and they have met all other program requirements for reinstatement.
-Requirements vary depending on whether the violation is a:
+Individuals were eligible for the pilot program if their license was revoked or cancelled and they met all other program requirements for reinstatement.
+Requirements varied depending on whether the violation was a: first time offense; second or third time offense (not within 10 years); or third (within 10 years) or more.

-- First time offense

-- Second or third time offense (not within 10 years)

-- Third (within 10 years) or more

-The enrollment qualifications and requirements can be found in Appendix E. In general, the II statewide pilot program requires that individuals complete the following eligibility/ enrollment processes before using the device:
+The pilot program's enrollment qualifications and requirements can be found in Appendix E. In general, the II statewide pilot program required that individuals complete the following eligibility/enrollment processes before using the device: